Back to Blog

 A major mistake is assuming users will automatically find your extension once it is published.
 The reality is that visibility is limited without active promotion.

 Write content about the problem your extension solves, share it in communities, and create simple tutorials.
 Marketing should be part of the process, not an afterthought.
+A practical starting point is how to market your Chrome extension for beginners.

 Failing to Update and Maintain